Bhuvaneshwar Prasad Sinha: Career

 He was educated at the Arrah Zilla School, Patna College and Patna Law College.

 Sinha topped the list of candidates at the B.A.
 (Hons) in 1919 and M.A in 1921 at the Patna University.
-He was a Vakil in the Patna High Court from 1922to 1927.
+He was a Vakil in the Patna High Court from 1922 to 1927.
 Later he became an advocate in 1927 and also got the position of Lecturer at the Govt.
 Law College, Patna, both of which he remained till 1935.
 He also was a member of the Senate of the Faculty of Law and of the Board of Examiners in Law, Patna Univ.
 He became the member of the Court of the Benaras Hindu University where he was a Government Pleader from 1935 to 1939.
 He was Srimati Radhika Sinha Gold Medalist for standing first in History.

 He became an Assistant Govt.
-Advocate in 1940 and the Judge of Patna High Court in 1943.
-He was elevated to the position of the Chief Justice of Nagpur High Court in 1951 and eventually to the Judge of Supreme Court in December 1954 at which he remained till September 30 1959.
+Advocate in 1940 and the Judge of Patna High Court on 19 January 1943.
+He was elevated to the position of the Chief Justice of Nagpur High Court in 1951 and eventually to the Judge of Supreme Court in December 1954 at which he remained till 30 September 1959.

 He finally became the Chief Justice of India in 1959 and remained so till 1964 and then he retired.